RanaLavanya/lavanya-demo/README.md

 # lavanya-demo
-hi i am Lavnya (lavaa)
+hi i am Lavanya
 <br>
-this is my first repository!
+this is first repository!